ramya5357/Blackwinstech/readMe.md

 The server will be running on the specified port, and you can make requests to the provided API endpoints.

-- all the request must be predicated with `/api/v1` to specify api version; can be changed in `app.js`.
+- all the requests must be predicated with `/api/v1` to specify the API version; this can be changed in `app.js`.

 Sample URLs :